dcqueiroga/twitter-stream-redpanda/README.md

 - Fault-tolerance
 - Low-latency

-In order to make it easier to use, there are some third-party providers that includes lots of Kafka features.
+In order to make it easier to use, there are some third-party providers that include lots of Kafka features.
 Thinking of that, we are going to use Redpanda in our project.

 ### Why use RedPanda?